CycodeLabs/GitOpsSecurityChampion/docs/resources/branch-protection-rules/README.md

 ## Overview

 Branch protection rules are essential for ensuring the integrity and security of the GitOps workflow.
 These rules enforce strict conditions that must be met before changes can be merged into critical branches, such as `main` or `production`.
-By requiring pull requests, status checks, code reviews, and other safeguards, these rules help prevent unauthorized or insecure changes from being deployed to production systems.
+By requiring pull requests, status checks, code reviews, and other safeguards, these rules help prevent unauthorized or insecure changes from reaching production systems.

 ## Why It’s Important